A. N. Hornby: Cricket career

 His lack of stature and excess of energy earned him the nickname "Monkey" whilst at school and this stuck, while his players called him "The Boss", for his martinet approach to captaincy.
-In all cricket sources, however, he is referred to by his initials, and never by a nickname.
 His prowess as a forceful front-foot player, was matched by his fielding abilities.
 Between 1870 and 1881 he was the only player for Lancashire to reach a century for the club, which he did on seven occasions and in 1881 he topped the national averages, with his 1531 runs including three centuries.

 Hornby was unable to carry his county form with the bat into the Test arena, his 3.50 average being a testament to this fact.
 In his debut Test on the 1878–79 Australian tour (during this tour, Hornby was caught up in the Sydney Riot of 1879) he lost his wicket in both innings to Spofforth; this was to be repeated in his next Test in 1882.
 The Test match in 1882 was a one-off game played at The Oval in London, England, and the English cricket team lost it to Australia by seven runs.
 In response, the Sporting Times printed the following "obituary" to English cricket:

 In Affectionate Remembrance of ENGLISH CRICKET, which died at the Oval on 29th AUGUST, 1882, Deeply lamented by a large circle of sorrowing friends and acquaintances R.I.P.
 N.B. – The body will be cremated and the ashes taken to Australia.

 Thus was born the greatest rivalry in cricket which to this day is known as The Ashes.
 AN Hornby captained England in only one more Test (his last), standing in for Lord Harris (who had stood out in protest) in the first Test of 1884.
 The match was played at Old Trafford on 10, 11 and 12 July 1884 and was drawn.
 Hornby avoided Spofforth but his 0 and 4 in the two innings remained undistinguished and in the same test match he also became the first player to be stumped in both innings of a single test match.

 In addition to his county and country, he also played first-class cricket for Marylebone Cricket Club between 1873 and 1898.
 Aside from his playing for Lancashire, Hornby also held the posts of Lancashire chairman from 1878 to 1898, and Lancashire president from 1894 to 1916.
+He denounced the formation of cricket leagues as being against the best interests of the game.